AlexandreSuperCC/automobile/README.md

 # automobile_backend
 backend part of project of MO54A22

+## ATTENTION
+!!!
+If you want to modify the code, PLEASE create a branch and start a pullrequest !!!

 ## run
 ### database
-the database is mysql, run file/mo_automobile.sql to construct locally
+**the database is mysql, run file/mo_automobile.sql to construct locally** in the concole :
+create database mo_automobile;
+use mo_automobile;
+source ${your absolute path}/mo_automobile.sql

 ## main technique point/function